yosh778/NoPayStationGetDLCs/README.md

 ## pkg2zip binary

-The pkg2zip binary is a simple linux binary I got after running make, if it does not work just compile it on your system from the official repository : https://github.com/mmozeiko/pkg2zip
+This script requires a valid pkg2zip binary, the one here is a simple linux binary I got after running make.

+If it does not work just compile it on your system from the official repository : https://github.com/mmozeiko/pkg2zip

 ## Credits